Instructions for authors

 The first page should include: title of paper, list of all authors with full given and family names, addresses of all authors, and name of corresponding author with email address.
 The title should be short and descriptive, and less than 250 characters in length (including spaces).

-All individual disclosures of conflict of interest of all co-authors shall also be indicated on this page.
+All individual disclosures of conflicts of interest of all co-authors shall also be indicated on this page.

 An abstract should accompany each manuscript; it should be completely self-contained, not exceeding 250-300 words and written as a single paragraph.
 Mathematical expressions should be avoided.